 While keeping the definition of safety and health at the forefront of our minds, there are an additional four main aspects of maintaining a healthy and safe workplace.
 These include:

-- Continually working to maintain and promote the well-being of employees, whether that be physically, mentally, and socially.
+- Continually working to maintain and promote the well-being of employees, whether that be physically, mentally, or socially.

 - Preventing poor working conditions that lead to an increase in worker absence.